Kaisbn/rjv/subjects/subject.rst

         "misses" : 0                // Number of misses
     }

-If opcode field is different from "action", an error occured:
+If opcode field is different from "action", an error occurred:

 * "notrunning"